“For if anyone thinks himself to be something, when he is nothing, he deceives himself”

 The “if” here assumes a fact.
 Some Galatians actually thought that they were something.
 They had an ego problem.
 In their legalism, they had come to a conclusion, as the word “thinks “clearly implies that they were a cut above other people.

 when he is nothing,

 We are not sufficient in ourselves, so why should we assume that we are above Christians who fall?
 Arrogance will keep us from assessing our true place.
 None of us have the right to imagine ourselves as a cut above other Christians.

 Legalists constantly overestimate their spiritual capital.
 They do not value their debt to God or others.
 This is a problem with the overestimation of self.
-It is the polar opposite of a grace perspective on self.
-We cannot take the credit for who and what we, are but we give the credit to God.
+It is the polar opposite of a grace perspective on the self.
+We cannot take the credit for who and what we are, but we give the credit to God.
 From God’s perspective, we get a more realistic view of our worth.

 “But God forbid that I should boast except in the cross of our Lord Jesus Christ, by whom the world has been crucified to me, and I to the world” (Galatians 6:14).

 An intolerant attitude toward others makes us assume that we are beyond spiritual bankruptcy.
 We can test ourselves against this by examining ourselves (Galatians 6:4).
 All of us are susceptible to sin.
 If we think that we are without sin, we cheat ourselves.
 This will put us in a very vulnerable position toward sin by making us susceptible to sin.
 There is a surprise coming to such a person one day.